Aug 15, 2024

 Honeymoon couple snorkels in clear water.

-Most couples tend to focus on planning the wedding after they get engaged.
-One part of planning a wedding is outlining the costs.
-This makes sense since weddings can be expensive, but average honeymoon costs can add up quickly, too.
-How do you afford both the honeymoon and the wedding of your dreams?
+Most engaged couples tend to focus on planning the wedding.
+Given the expense of weddings, it's crucial not to overlook the potential costs of a honeymoon when budgeting after an engagement.
+How can you afford both the honeymoon and the wedding of your dreams?
 Is there an average honeymoon cost, and how can you plan a honeymoon on a budget?

 Let’s examine these questions by looking at the separate elements you might want to include in your honeymoon.
 We’ll also offer tips to guide you in budgeting for honeymoon costs so you and your spouse can start an exciting life together.